vkSegfault/vkSegfault.github.io/_posts/2021-08-06-simd-comp-cpp-cshart-rust.md

 ```
 Although we have only this raw approach for now there is some work happening to standarize it in [future](https://en.cppreference.com/w/cpp/experimental/simd).
 It's worth mentioning that in the 90's ``valarray`` has been introduced.
 Where vector and array are just templated containers without any mathematical meaning, vallarray was concept of array conataining numbers only, which can execute wide operations.
 Unfortunatelly development stalled.  and till today there is no exact matching to SIMD inctructions, so we must rely on auto vectorization.

-On the other hand C# had fully standarized SIMD usage since .NET Core 3.0.
+At the other end of the spectrum there have been C# which had fully standarized SIMD usage ever since .NET Core 3.0.
 We don't have to bother about any intrinsics directly, everything is under nice high level constructs:
 ```csharp
 using System.Numerics;
 ```